 How Long Does Cooked Asparagus Last?

 Cooked asparagus can only last a day or two inside the fridge.
-However, it is really best to eat or use all of the cooked spears immediately, especially if you are serving them plain.
+However, it is really best to eat or use all of the cooked spears immediately, especially if you cook or are serving them plain.

-Leftover soups and stews will hide the soft, mushy cooked texture, which is why it’s fine to store them.
+Leftover soups and stews will hide the soft, mushy, cooked texture, which is why it’s fine to store them.
 But plain spears are just not appealing after a couple of days.

 How To Store Asparagus